Shirtless Jason Momoa Shows off His Superhero Bod in Men's Health

-Standing at an impressive 6'4", the Justice League and Aquaman actor is not someone you'd want to cross in a dark alley, however, chances are that if you did, you'd probably get a bear hug and nothing more.
+Standing at an impressive 6'4" you wouldn't want to cross the Justice League and Aquaman actor in a dark alley, however, chances are that if you did, you'd probably get a bear hug and nothing more.
 Momoa may be built like a beast, but he's all teddy bear.

 In the latest issue of Men's Health, the coverboy, who shot to fame with his brief, but none-the-less epic portrayal of Khal Drogo in HBO's Game of Thrones, shows off his ripped muscles for which he's famous for, as well as his big heart.
 He's the very proud father to two children, Lola and Nakoa-Wolf, and husband to wife Lisa Bonet (whom he legally married last month, but has been with for over a decade.)